UN-OCHA/common_design/README.md

 Drupal.behaviors.cdDropdown.methodName();
 ```

-Using `this` works for most functions except ones which are assigned to event listners.
+Using `this` works for most functions except ones which are assigned to event listeners.
 For those, we have prefixed all of them with the word `handle` — and despite being contained within the same Behavior, you'll need to reference internal functions using the full Behavior name (see second example above, as if it were outside your Behavior)

 ```js
 (function (Drupal) {